Bo Melton, Isiah Pacheco and Markquese Bell celebrate the start of their NFL careers

 Saturday was a long day for Melton, Pacheco, Bell and those close to them.
 The final four rounds of the three-day draft started at noon.
 Melton and Pacheco didn’t get picked until nearly 6 p.m.
 Things were so tense for the Meltons that Bo’s younger brother, Max, a standout defensive back at Rutgers, couldn’t eat all day.

-“I just had a couple of lemonades,” he said with a laugh.
+“I just had a couple of lemonades,” Max said with a laugh.
 “I couldn’t wait for his name to be called.”

 A Seahawks social media video showed Melton getting emotional when talking with coach Pete Carroll.